Jordan-Shelton/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-They both make a new array.
+.forEach doesn't return a new array.
 But .forEach is looking for a true or false to decide what goes into the new array. .map is putting anything after the return statement into the new array

 2. Explain the difference between a callback and a higher order function.